HelibertoArias/MuvidsHotel/README.md

    ```
 2. Open the solution MuvidsHotel.sln and build to restore the Nuget Packages.
 3. Set the project Muvids.Web.API as startup project.
 4. Open the file ./Muvids.Web.API/appsettings.json and update the user and password.
-This API use two databases, one called Muvids for the application and other called MuvidsIdentity for the users.
+This API use two databases, one called MuvidsHotel for the application and other called MuvidsIdentity for the users.
     ```json
     "ConnectionStrings": {
       "MuvidsHotelConnectionString": "Server=localhost;Database=MuvidsHotel;User Id=<user>;Password=<password>",
       "MuvidsIdentityConnectionString": "Server=localhost;Database=MuvidsIdentity;User Id=<user>;password=<password>" }
      ```
-5. In VS 2020 open a new terminal and create the database for the application and the users.
+5. In VS 2020 open a new terminal Package Manager Console, select as defaul project *src\Infrastructure\Muvids.Persistence* and create the database for the application.
     ```cmd
     Update-Database -Context MuvidsDbContext
+     ```
+6. Now, for the user's database, in the same terminal, select *src\Infrastructure\Muvids.Identity* and run the following command.
+    ```cmd
     Update-Database -Context MuvidsIdentityDbContext
      ```
 6. After this you can run the application.
-The Swagger page will show up
+The Swaggepage will show up
  [https://localhost:7098/swagger/index.html](https://localhost:7098/swagger/index.html)